SurGen: 1020 H&E-stained Whole Slide Images With Survival and Genetic Markers: Data Availability

-\section{Data availability}
+\section{Data Availability}

-The dataset supporting this article is available in the European Molecular Biology Laboratory European Bioinformatics Institute (EMBL-EBI) BioImage Archive repository \citep{hartley2022bioimage}; available via the following link ~\url{https://doi.org/10.6019/S-BIAD1285}
+The dataset supporting this article is available in the European Molecular Biology Laboratory European Bioinformatics Institute (EMBL-EBI) BioImage Archive~\citep{hartley2022bioimage} repository and is available via~\citep{myles2024biostudies} or accessible from within the GitHub README file.

-Patch embeddings generated during the preprocessing stages using the UNI foundation model have also been made available to reduce the barrier for entry to researchers wishing to utilise this dataset; available via the following link ~\url{https://doi.org/10.5281/zenodo.14047723}
+Patch embeddings generated during the preprocessing stages using the UNI foundation model have also been made available to reduce the barrier for entry to researchers wishing to utilise this dataset~\citep{myles2024zenodo}.

+Dome-ML (Data, Optimization, Model and Evaluation in Machine Learning) annotations are available via the DOME registry under accession vuknweu17e~\citep{myles2025domeannotations}.
+Supporting data is available via the GigaScience database GigaDB~\citep{myles2025gigadb}.